Heart, kidney and metabolic disease – shaping new diagnostic and treatment targets

 Session 3.
 Case-based short reviews

-Chairs: Angelique Smit, Lead Clinical and Research NAC Nurse, National Amyloidosis Centre, Royal Free London NHS Foundation Trust, London; and Dr David Mulcahy, Consultant Cardiologist, Blackrock Health Hermitage Clinic, Dublin
+Chairs: Ms Angelique Smit, Lead Clinical and Research NAC Nurse, National Amyloidosis Centre, Royal Free London NHS Foundation Trust, London; and Mr Muhammad Khalid Lodhi, Lead Pharmacist Cardiology and Medicine, University Hospitals Plymouth NHS Trust

 12:25 Lipoprotein(a) and atherosclerotic disease – causal or innocent bystander?
-Dr Andreas Tridimas, Consultant in Chemical Pathology and Metabolic Medicine, Clinical Biochemistry Department, Countess of Chester Hospital and Wirral University Teaching Hospital
+Dr Andreas Tridimas, Consultant in Chemical Pathology and Metabolic Medicine, Wirral University Teaching Hospital and Countess of Chester Hospital NHS Trusts

 13.05 Discussion